dennis-tra/nebula/README.md

 random `PeerIDs` with common prefix lengths (CPL) that fall each peers buckets, and asks each remote peer if they know any peers that are closer (XOR distance) to the ones `nebula` just constructed.
 This will effectively yield a list of all `PeerIDs` that a peer has in its routing table.
 The process repeats for all found peers until `nebula` does not find any new `PeerIDs`.

-This process is heavily inspired by the `basic-crawler` in [libp2p/go-libp2p-kad-dht](https://github.com/libp2p/go-libp2p-kad-dht/tree/master/crawler) from [@aschmahmann](https://github.com/aschmahmann).

 If Nebula is configured to store its results in a database, every peer that was visited is written to it.
 The visit information includes latency measurements (dial/connect/crawl durations), current set of multi addresses, current agent version and current set of supported protocols.
 If the peer was dialable `nebula` will also create a `session` instance that contains the following information: